sidewinder19/reporter/README.md

 # Reporter System

-The Reporter System is a proof of concept project to create a report showing quarterly spending by department, for the sample datagbase available [here](https://github.com/datacharmer/test_db)
+The Reporter System is a proof of concept project to create a report showing quarterly spending by department, for the sample database available [here](https://github.com/datacharmer/test_db).

 ## Caveats